jgnewman/heathen/README.md

 - any, all, not functions
 - map function
 - type checking lib

-- retrieval syntax for arrays (at function)
+x retrieval syntax for arrays (at function) x add ranges x disallow setKey on HN.atoms x first, rest, lead, last functions x new function
-- add ranges
-- disallow setKey on HN.atoms
-- first, rest, lead, last functions
-- new function